aptivator/easy-data-state-react/README.md

 new data.
 Each context can be viewed as a kind of a data bus for specific information.
 This makes contexts an obtuse data distribution option.
-For instance, an authentication context may consist of, say, 5 pieces of data, yet not all components that tap into the context may need all of the pieces.
+For instance, an authentication context may consist of, say, 5 pieces of data, yet not all components that tap into the context may need all of the these.
 All components, however, linked to the context will be re-rendered when the context changes.
 This has negative implications on performance and can result in side-effects requiring caching of some data for some components between updates.
 Increasing the number of contexts will alleviate the problem somewhat while exacerbating contexts' instantiation downsides.
 Contexts require provider components to activate them within the "markup" (JSX).
 Updating a context requires re-render of its provider.
-Enabling re-renders involves inclusion of a function(s) within a context data that would reset a provider's component state, rerunning the provider component and its context.
+Enabling re-renders involves inclusion of a function(s) within a context data that would reset a provider component state, rerunning the component and its context.
 Because contexts are structural, they are usually layered around an application component that can be static or transcluded.
 Sometimes this one-on-top-of-another onion-like layering does not work necessitating more esoteric arrangements.
-All of these arrangements make maintenance and testing difficult.
+All of these arrangements make maintenance and testing more difficult.
 Because contexts are structural, the logic that updates them has to originate within them.

-`easy-data-state` used with its React interface has none of these problems.
+`easy-data-state` and its React interface have none of these problems.
 Provider components are not required.
 There is no need for some custom JSX structure to encapsulate the application.
 A component is re-rendered only when the component's subscribed-to data changes.  `EasyDataState` instance is framework-agnostic and can be used anywhere within an application.
-Testing of data state-linked components is straightforward: only a component and an `EasyDataState` instance are needed.
+Testing of data state-linked components is straightforward: only a component and an `EasyDataState` instance are needed (See [tests](./test/easy-data-state-react.test.js)).
 Performance is not compromised.
 And, the code footprint needed to facilitate all of that is several times smaller than that of contexts.

 <a name="atom-based-approaches"></a>
 ### Atom-Based Approaches